dendronhq/dendron-site/vault/dendron.concepts.md

 [[Pods|dendron.topic.pod]] are the mechanisms Dendron uses to import and export notes.
 Dendron has a different pod depending on where you are getting and publishing your data to.

-### Command Bar
+### Command Palette

-The command bar is native to `vscode`.
+The command palette is native to `vscode`.
 You can use it to run dendron commands, which will all be prefixed with `Dendron:`.
-You can use the following shortcut to open the command bar.
+You can use the following shortcut to open the command palette.

 - <img src="https://www.kernel.org/theme/images/logos/favicon.png" width=16 height=16/> <a href="https://code.visualstudio.com/shortcuts/keyboard-shortcuts-linux.pdf">Linux</a> `Ctrl+Shift+P`
 - <img src="https://developer.apple.com/favicon.ico" width=16 height=16/> <a href="https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf">macOS</a> `Cmd+Shift+P`